top of page

 Graston

-Use of specialized stainless steel instruments to detect and treat areas of scar tissue, adhesions, and fascial restrictions in muscles, tendons, and ligaments.
+Stainless steel instruments detect scar tissue and fascial restrictions in muscles and tendons.

 IMG_4607.WEBP